tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

-# HW2: Building Unity Game in Simulated AR

-In this homework you will be building a simple AR Game.
-The exact game you make is up to you and can be very simple (think Board games such as Tic-Tac-Toe).
-This document will help you set up an unity game in a simulate environment.
-It will guide you through the steps of: finding planes in a scene, selecting your game board location, and creating basic interaction elements.

-It will be up to you to use what you have learned to make a game.
-Your game must have an end condition and indicate to the user the result of the game (ie. whether they have won or lost, or what their final score is).

-## Logistics

-Please fork this assignment into a private repo.
-Rename the repo to cs294-137-hw2-YourGitID

-Note, this stack overflow post covers on how to fork into a private repo: https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private

-### Deadline

-HW2 is due Sunday 09/19/2021, 11:59PM Pacific.
-Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.
-The root folder of the repositoy should contain a text file with the link to the Video (can be hosted on Youtube or other video sharing sites).

-### Academic honesty
-Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.

-This HW is to be completed individually.
-You are welcome to discuss the various parts of the HWs with your classmates, but you must implement the HWs yourself -- you should never look at anyone else's code.

-## Deliverables:

-### 1. Video
-You will make a 2 minute video showing off the features of your game.
-The video must include a verbal description of your project and it’s features.
-You must also include captions corresponding to the audio.
-This will be an important component of all your homework assignments and your final project so it is best you get this set up early.

-### 2. Code
-You will also need to push your project folder to your your private repo.
-Add the following github IDs so that we can access these:

-bjo3rn
-tkbala

-**Submit a link to your repo and your video on bCourses.** Do not modify your repo after the submission deadline.

 ## Setting Up Your Project:
 Note the assets used in this assignmente was tested on Unity 2020.3.17f1.
 It may work in other versions too.